W3NDO/scalableAssignment/README.md

     ```

 3. start the arango interactive shell with this command
-    'docker exec -it scalableArango arangosh'
+    `docker exec -it scalableArango arangosh`

     ```
         // 'scalableArango2' is the name of our container